Business Startup CostsUpdated March 2026

 Staffing Reality

-Hiring in Laramie means navigating a balanced labor pool where you'll find competitive quotes if you shop around.
+Hiring in Laramie means navigating a balanced labor pool where you'll find competitive pricing if you compare options.
 Expect 15-25% above national wage benchmarks.
 Benefits packages are increasingly expected.
 Budget 25-35% of revenue for total labor costs.

 First-Year Cash Flow